 A: The business license year is from September 1 of the current year until August 31 of the ensuing year.
 This time period shall be considered a license year.

-Q: What if I own two businesses?
-Would I need a separate business license for each location?
+Q: I have two locations.
+Do I need a separate business license for each location?

 A: Yes.
 A separate license shall be required for each place of business and for each